 Working capital funding for small business owners improves your cash flow while enabling business growth.
 There are different methods of working capital funding, but invoice factoring is the only one that is debt-free, takes on the burden of administrative processes, improves your cash flow, and requires no long-term commitment.
 Invoice factoring does not require a business owner to have a good personal or business credit score.
 Instead, factoring companies like Eagle Business Credit examine the credit score of your customers.
 If you do business with large companies or strong paying companies but could benefit from having faster payments on your open invoices, a factoring company is the perfect financing partner.
 Accounts receivable can put a hold on your cash at hand.
 Selling your open invoices to a factoring company for immediate payment will improve cash flow and increase your working capital.

 Accounts receivable funding, another name for invoice factoring, is debt-free.
 That’s right.
 There is no debt on your balance sheet and there is no repayment to make.
 The money is yours.
 We just get it to you faster.
 If you need money for your business, invoice factoring provides that.
 Outsourcing your receivables management (monitoring and collecting invoice payments) saves you time as a business owner and generates faster payments for your goods or services.

 Accounts Receivable Funding Is Working Capital Funding

 Funding accounts receivable helps small businesses with cash flow problems and working capital problems.
 Late paying customers are not an issue.
 The accounts receivable funding company takes on the burden of collecting payments from your customer.
 Your business has the cash on hand and the increased working capital to continue making sales, hiring employees, and doing business.
 Rather than waiting the net terms for your customers to pay your invoices, sell your invoices to a factoring company like Eagle to grow your small business.
-Working capital is important to a small business, and invoice factoring is proven to increase your working capital and cash on hand.
+Having available working capital is important to a small business, and invoice factoring is proven to increase your working capital and cash on hand.